 C. Staff participation and support of the committee.

 The Division with the assistance of Board staff will chair the FRAC and coordinate all technical and logistical support for the committee.
 The TEAC recommendations for new or revised PELs along with supporting documentation will be posted on the Division’s website and provided as handouts at the meeting.
 The Division will also work to obtain technical and economic data as outlined in section III A. and make it available to the extent reasonably possible, in at least summary form..
 A. along with the additional information below.
 Board staff will be invited to attend all advisory committee meetings.
-HESIS and other agency staff will be invited to provide technical support in preparation for and during all advisory committee meetings.
+NIOSH, OEHHA, OHB/HESIS and other agency staff will be invited to provide technical support in preparation for and during all advisory committee meetings.

 As needed for the purpose of developing rulemaking documents, Division staff will attempt to obtain the following information and